elementary-data/elementary/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: ''
-labels: Feature request 💡, Product review, linear
+labels: Feature request 💡, Product review
 assignees: ''

 ---